Azure/azure-service-operator/docs/virtualnetwork/virtualnetwork.md

 # Virtual Network Operator

 This operator deploys an Azure Virtual Network into a specified resource group at the specified location, in the address space provided.
-Users are able to add subnets to their virtual network.
+Users are also able to add subnets to their virtual network through the operator.

 Learn more about Azure Virtual Networks [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).